Updated on February 3, 2023

 As technology develops, new use cases for tele-optometry will be discovered.

-A digital eye exam is similar to an in-office test but much more convenient because you don't have to leave your home.
-The main disadvantage of tele-optometry is that eye exams are less detailed than in-office exams.
+A telehealth eye exam is similar to an in-office test but much more convenient because you don’t have to leave home.
+However, the main disadvantage of tele-optometry is that eye exams are less detailed than in-office exams.

 A tele-optometry eye exam typically consists of three steps, including: